 - Make one Mercalli Scale booklet as an example by following steps 2 – 5 below.

 With the Students

 - Lead a brief discussion around the topic of the Mercalli Scale, as described above.
 Has anyone ever heard of the Mercalli scale?
 What does it measure?
 (Answer: the damage left by an earthquake) Today we will learn more about this scale.

-- Layer the four pieces of white copy paper in one stack with one piece of construction paper on top for the cover.
+- Layer the three pieces of white copy paper in one stack with one piece of construction paper on top for the cover.

 - Fold in half to make a small booklet.

 - Tell students to label and illustrate the cover.
 It can be labeled the "Mercalli Scale."
 (Write the words on the board for them to copy.)
 Tell students to draw a picture having to do with an earthquake or the Mercalli Scale.
 Suggest a house or building that has been damaged by an earthquake or a picture of the Earth shaking.